 The south of France is such a varied region with such an abundant mix of landscapes, cultures, and impressions that it’s almost impossible to compare one part with another.
 The hills are completely different than the coast.
 The Atlantic coast is nothing like the Mediterranean one.
 Even on the Mediterranean coast, the east side can’t be compared to the west.
 Luckily, in France, no matter which region you decide to visit, you can be sure that there will be a great naturist campsite.
-That’s how we found camping Le Clapotis when we started to explore the Languedoc-Roussillon region.
+That’s how we found campsite Le Clapotis when we started to explore the Languedoc-Roussillon region.

 How to get to Le Clapotis

 Le Clapotis is located in the very south of the south of France, right in between Narbonne and Perpignan.
 Or to say it in another way, if you’d drive any further south from Le Clapotis, you’re very likely to end up in Spain.
 Coming from within France or anywhere more north or east of the country, you want to either follow direction Toulouse or Montpelier.
 From both cities, you travel towards Narbonne and from there take the A9 south.

 Coming from Spain or Portugal you want to get on the E-15 in Barcelona and travel north from there, connecting to the A9 in France and passing Perpignan in the direction of Narbonne.
 Once you get off at Sigean follow direction La Palme from where you’ll see signs for naturist campsite Le Clapotis.
 It’s easy to find but using a decent GPS could also be helpful.

 If you’re traveling by train, you can take one of the southern TGV (high speed) routes that stop in Narbonne or Perpignan.
 There are three nearby airports being Bézier, Perpignan, and Carcassonne which all have connections to the UK, Ireland, and Belgium.
 If you’re coming from another part of the world, the airport in Toulouse is a more interesting option.